hchmr/bittle/README.md

 ### Compiler

-The compiler is self-hosting, meaning its compiler is written in Bittle itself.
-The only supported platform is Arm64 Linux, which was chosen because it is an easily available, reproducible environment to bootstrap the compiler.
-The compiler is fairly basic, emitting naive Arm assembly code directly to stdout and halting on the first error encountered.
-Memory management is minimal—no deallocation, but given that the compiler is short-lived, this is fine.
+The language is self-hosting, meaning that the compiler is written in Bittle and can compile itself.
+More details on bootstrapping are provided below.
+The only supported platform is Linux on Arm64.
+The compiler is fairly basic, emitting naive assembly code directly to stdout and halting on the first error.
+Dynamically allocated memory is handled carelessly, but for a short-lived process like a compiler, memory leaks are of no concern.

 ### Language Extension